 Let's go back to what Jesus said about our contract with God.
 Christians are baptized in the name of the Father, Son, and Holy Spirit.
 Matthew 28:18,19; Instead of putting humans first, why not put God first?
 Shouldn't God always come first?
 Since Christians believe God is real, why not let him communicate with us directly through Holy Spirit?

 Instead of going against our inner knowing and conscience when it says, 'this isn't right', why not follow guidance from Holy Spirit, regardless of what humans, or our religion, or the Bible tells us?

 When we do this we become children of God, - not children of our religion or Bible writers or the Quran or someone else's spiritual experience.
 We put God first.
-We pray, we ask questions, we give thanks, we meditate, and most importantly we trust in the guidance we receive from Holy Spirit.
+We pray, we ask questions, we give thanks, we meditate, and most importantly we trust in the guidance we receive from Holy Spirit just like Noah trusted God before the flood.
 We develop a direct relationship with God that always comes first above our relationship with our religion.